 What I like to believe, however, is every resistance we feel as we reach for our higher goals is just life asking us to really make sure: do you really want to commit this different life for yourself?
 Like, really, really, really?

-The danger comes when we forget that this question is being asked, and fall into a state of unconscious overwhelm and self-judgement.
+The danger comes when we forget that this question is being asked, and fall into a state of unconscious overwhelm, or self-judgement, or 'checking out'.
 It is from this heavy place that we often make the wrong choice by default: No, I don't want to change, we say.
 Please just take me back to my old, familiar life where things might have been a bit blah, but at least it didn't feel so uncomfortable and hard!

 And from that point on, we feel a sense of loss, even though we aren't fully conscious of what it is that's gone.